openai/whisper/README.md

 ## Installation troubleshooting

 If you see installation errors during the installation of Whisper, follow these steps:
 * Check if you have [`rust`](http://rust-lang.org) installed on your system.
-If not, follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install Rust development environment.
+If not, follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install the Rust development environment.
 * Additionally, you may need to configure the `PATH` environment variable, e.g. `export PATH="$HOME/.cargo/bin:$PATH"`.
-* If the installation fails with `No module named 'setuptools_rust'`, you need to install `setuptools_rust`, e.g. by running:
+* If the installation fails with `No module named 'setuptools_rust'`, install `setuptools_rust`.
+You can use the following command:

 ```bash
 pip install setuptools-rust